Luk-kar/Resize-Elements-PS-toolset/docs/How_to_make_own_module.md

    You create UI for panel in "**main - UI.jsx**"

-   _Check following examples to implement your solution:_
+   _Check the following examples to implement your solution:_

    - 2^n canvas - UI.jsx
    - Add canvas - UI.jsx